Qurrent-AI/workforce-specs/README.md

 The spec is intended to be documented at a level of specificity that would enable an FDE to reproduce the workforce without the need for additional input.
 Aspirationally, a coding agent provided with documentation of the Qurrent OS could also approximate the implementation.

-The Path Audit section documents an Agent Architecture and Decision Ledger in a detailed but non-technical manner.
-This section may be useful to Lead AI Strategists as a 'gold standard' for process mapping AI-agent workflows.
+The Decision Audit is intended to document the core 'AI logic' in a detailed but non-technical manner.
+This section may be useful to Lead AI Strategists as a gold standard for process mapping AI-agent workflows.

 Specs are generated using Cursor's CLI agent.
 The bulk of the prompt is in the `spec_creation_prompt.md` at the root of this repository.